graalvm/native-build-tools/native-image-gradle-plugin/README.md

 }
 ```
 ### DSL definition
 This plugin is primarily configured using Gradle DSL.
-This can be achieved by adding `nativeImage` and `testNative` sections to your `build.gradle` like:
+This can be achieved by adding `nativeImage` and `nativeTest` sections to your `build.gradle` like:
 ```groovy
 nativeImage {
   imageName = "application"